Specialist plant nursery

 Handwoven willow wreaths and moss framed wreaths are available from the nursery at Christmas time, using mostly our own willow and a range of natural materials grown at the nursery.
 Visit our Christmas page to find out more.

 The site has been a nursery for many decades and was taken on by current owner Billy Stott, a graduate in Commercial Horticulture, in 2015, opening to the public in September 2017.
 We now have a small family-based team of staff.

 We grow and sell a range of shrubs, herbaceous perennials, hardy annuals, climbers, trees, hedging plants and speciality snowdrops.
 Many of the plants we sell are propagated at the nursery, using material taken from our display beds.
 Some plants are bought in, often in small pots for growing on.
 We strive to only by from UK nurseries, to protect our national biosecurity and try to buy from nurseries using peat-free or reduced-peat composts.

 We believe in being as sustainable as possible.
 Peat-free growing media is used throughout the production process on the nursery, from propagation to growing plants on for sale.
-We want to help to reduce the negative impacts of harvesting peat from peat bogs, so we use a peat-free growing media that is bark-based.
+We want to help to reduce the negative impacts of harvesting peat from peat bogs, so we use a range of peat-free growing media.

 When you visit the nursery you will find that we use newspaper and jute twine to wrap our plants after purchase and use paper bags instead of plastic.
 We also don’t use plastic labels for many of our plants; instead we write plant names on the pots and have description cards, with pictures and written information, near each different plant for you to take a photo of if you like!
 All of the plant pots we now purchase are the new ‘taupe’ pots, which are made of recycled plastic and can be recycled more easily in household recycling collections (check with your local council).
 We also accept our own plant pots back for reuse at the nursery.
 Just pop them in the crate buy the shop.